 Bird scaring lines must be attached to both the port and starboard sides of a vessel, above and outside of the warp blocks.

-To avoid deflection of bird scaring lines away from cables in strong cross winds, the bird scaring lines must tow a buoy or cone attached to the end of line to create tension and keep the line straight.
+To avoid deflection of bird scaring lines away from cables in strong cross winds, the bird scaring lines must have an in-water section that creates sufficient drag to achieve the required aerial extent and placement in strong winds, such as by attaching a buoy or cone, or another ACAP-recommended device (e.g., Tamini Tabla).
 It is recommended that for every metre of block height 1.2 kg of terminal object drag weight be used.

 The bird scaring line must be long enough to extend beyond the point at which warp and net monitoring cables reach the water surface.
 It is recommended that for every metre of block height 5 m of backbone be deployed.